lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 > If you already have more things (say, some posts, assets and theme), you can port them later on.

 Also, I am working on macOS, so the instructions here apply to this OS.
 If you have a different one, make sure to change commands to their equivalent ones.
+Remember to read the commands before running them.
+Also, swap out `myblog` for your chosen repository name, else this won't work.

 From the [Jekyll website](https://jekyllrb.com/docs/):